object:Ann Marsden's wedding dress

 4. Occasion(s):

-unknown, but thought to have been reworked from her mother's wedding dress possibly by a local dressmaker
+unknown, but the existing dress is thought to have been reworked from her mother's wedding dress possibly by a local dressmaker

 Trimmings / Decoration